Pixelguin/P4G-CEP-docs/docs/05_aemulus_setup.md

 Each individual entry on the grid is a **package**, a collection of loose files that Aemulus needs to **build** before it becomes a working mod in P4G.

 When you tell Aemulus to build a mod loadout, it merges all the packages you have enabled into one set of files and saves them to your `Persona 4 Golden\mods` folder.
-The mod loader in Reloaded-II then uses that folder to swap in modded files when you launch the game.
+The mod loader in Reloaded II then uses that folder to swap in modded files when you launch the game.

 ## Configure Aemulus
 Aemulus needs a bit of setup before we can dive into customization.

 ### First Launch
-- Open your `P4G Mods\Tools\Aemulus Package Manager` folder.
+- Open your `Aemulus` folder.
 - Launch **AemulusPackageManager.exe**.
-- Make sure the box in the top left says *Persona 4 Golden*.
+- Click the box in the top left of the window and select **Persona 4 Golden**.
 - Click the ⚙️ **Config** button to open the *Config* window.

 ### Set File Paths